fishslips/TimSeverance/docs/Academic/Discrete 1/CS-2300/Exam 3 Prep.md

 Evaluate a Sum for some large number of iterations (7.3 has formulas for closed forms).

 Euclids Algorithm to find GCD and s and t (Extended Algorith, remember, you're just working out the standard algorithm to completion, then backtracking by substituting numbers with expanded forms.
-See the discord explanation in homework help).

 One question similar to Test 3 Sample Question 25 about cards.